rust-lang/rfcs/text/3127-trim-paths.md

    the current working directory or a dependency package.

-If the user further supplies custom `--remap-path-prefix` arguments via `RUSTFLAGS` or similar mechanisms, they will take precedence over the one supplied by `trim-path`.
+If the user further supplies custom `--remap-path-prefix` arguments via `RUSTFLAGS` or similar mechanisms, they will take precedence over the one supplied by `trim-paths`.
 This means that the user-defined `--remap-path-prefix`s must be supplied *after* Cargo's own remapping.

 Additionally, when using MSVC linker, Cargo should emit `/PDBALTPATH:%_PDB%` to the linker via `-C link-arg`.
 This makes the linker embed only the file name of the .pdb file without the path to it.